Schuylkill County DUI Lawyer

 Call a Schuylkill County DUI lawyer to help in your defense and reduce your charges.

-Steven Kellis has the experience and knowledge you need to mount a strong defense.
+Steven Kellis has the experience and knowledge to mount a strong defense.
 He has represented clients charged with driving under the influence for over 25 years.
 Before defending those accused of DUI, he was a prosecutor, so he knows both sides of the law.
-With his experience and his relationships with local courts, he can work with the legal system to get the best possible outcome for your case.
+With his experience and relationships with local courts, he can work with the legal system to get the best possible outcome for your case.

-Pennsylvania’s Implied Consent Law
+What is Pennsylvania’s Implied Consent Law?

-In the state of Pennsylvania, by obtaining your driver’s license, you automatically consent to take a breathalyzer or other chemical test if you are pulled over.
+In Pennsylvania, by obtaining your driver’s license, you automatically consent to take a breathalyzer or other chemical test if you are pulled over.
 This is known as an implied consent law.
 Police officers use a breathalyzer to determine how much alcohol is in your system.
 In some cases, such as if you are suspected of being under the influence of drugs, a blood or urine test will be administered.

 Legally, you do have the right to refuse a chemical test.
 However, there are consequences for doing so.
 Your license will be suspended for at least a year, on top of any penalties for the DUI itself.
 Even if you are found not guilty of DUI, you still face suspension.
 Depending on your blood alcohol content (BAC), you could face a license suspension for up to two and a half years.